Martin36/FEVER2021_SharedTask/README.md

     --out_path=data/document_retrieval
 ```

-##### Note: Remove "stemmed" if you did not use stemming when creating the body text TF-IDF.
-This goes for both the vectorizer and word model.

 By default the document retrieval script returns the top 5 documents each, for the body text and the title match respectively.
 This means that the script will return a total of 10 documents, unless some of the matches for the body text and title are overlapping.
 If you want to change the number of returned documents, set the argument `--nr_of_docs` to the desired amount e.g. `--nr_of_docs=3` if you only want to retrieve 6 documents for each claim.

 #### Optional: Calculate document retrieval accuracy
 If you would like to see how well the document retrieval model performed, run the code below:
-##### Note: This assumes that you ran the document retrieval with the default (e.g. 5) nr of documents

 ```
 python src/doc_retrieval/calculate_doc_retrieval_accuracy.py \
     --data_path=<REPLACE_WITH_PATH_TO_YOUR_train.jsonl_FILE> \